cAttte/fanum/readme.md

 -   **Type:** [`ExceptionList`](#ExceptionList)
 -   **Default:** `EXCEPTIONS`

+##### extendWordList

+Whether the provided word and/or exception lists should be "merged" with the default word lists.
+Useful if you want to extend them and don't want to add the words manually after instantiation.
+This option is only used within the constructor; mutating it after instantiation has no effect.

+-   **Type:** `boolean`
+-   **Default:** `false`

 ##### maxCharacterSeparation

 The maximum number of "irrelevant" characters there can be inbetween the characters of a word.
 For example, if this option is set to `1`, "f..uck" will no longer be considered profane.
 Can be _Infinity_.